How to recover from anxiety

-I only recently saw a post on twitter that was shared 100 times saying ‘You can never recover from anxiety, you can only manage it’ then another saying ‘Anxiety is a chemical imbalance in the brain and so medication is the only answer’ I honestly can’t believe what I read sometimes and this is why the internet can be great resource or a great hindrance, depending on the information you come across.
+I only recently saw a message on Twitter that was shared 100 times saying ‘You can never recover from anxiety, you can only manage it’ then another saying ‘Anxiety is a chemical imbalance in the brain and so medication is the only answer’ I honestly can’t believe what I read sometimes and this is why the internet can be great resource or a great hindrance, depending on the information you come across.

 Recovery is within everyone

 To finish, I would like to tell each and every one of you that you can recover, if anyone tells you otherwise, then trust me they have no clue about the subject and are just regurgitating what they have read elsewhere.
 We are all built the same way and we all heal the same, as long as we know what we need to do to heal recovery is there for everyone.

 Read here to find out why we first suffer from anxiety